Edit in GitHubLog an issue

 Publish

-The new experience also introduces the possibility to run a publish callback for the generated image directly from the module.
-Name and ID of the This feature is controlled by the publishConfig property of the appConfig object, which can include the following options:
+The SDK also introduces the possibility of running a publish callback for the generated image directly from the module.
+Label and ID of this feature are controlled by the publishConfig property of the appConfig object, which can include the following options:

 Copied to your clipboard